 (Complete Vanier eligibility information can be found on their website)

-- Have achieved a first-class average which is an A- (10/12, 80% or above) at McMaster, in each of the last two years of full-time study or equivalent; and
+• At McMaster you must have achieved a first-class average which is an A- (10/12, 80% or above), in each of the last two years of full-time study or equivalent; and

 Regardless of disciplines, all prior doctoral-level studies that started in Canada or abroad, are considered in the evaluation of eligibility, and are considered to be continuous, full-time, and uninterrupted unless otherwise confirmed by the institution (including the summer months, unless on official leave).
-The Vanier-Banting Secretariat (the Secretariat) will count two months of part-time study as one month of full-time study.
+The Vanier-Banting Secretariat will count two months of part-time studies as one month of full-time studies.

 Number of months of doctoral studies:

-- have completed no more than 20 months of full-time study in their doctoral program as of May 1st, 2023;
+• Have completed no more than 20 months of full-time study in their doctoral program as of May 1st, 2024;

-- have completed no more than 32 months of full-time study in their doctoral program (i.e. joint graduate research program, accelerated, previously enrolled without obtaining a Master’s degree), by May 1st, 2023 if:
+• Have completed no more than 32 months of full-time study in their doctoral program (i.e. joint graduate research program, directly from bachelor’s, previously enrolled without obtaining master’s degree), by May 1st, 2024 if:

-- enrolled in a joint graduate research program, e.g., MD/PhD, MA/PhD, DVM/PhD.
-Applicants in this category have access to the 32-month window whether or not they were previously enrolled in a Master’s program;
+• Enrolled in a joint graduate research program, e.g., MD/PhD, MA/PhD, MS/PhD, DVM/PhD.
+Applicants in this category have access to the 32-month window whether or not they were previously enrolled in a master’s program;

-- The months of study are calculated starting from the date on which an applicant is officially registered in the joint program (including the Master’s portion of the program).
+• The months of study are calculated starting from the date on which an applicant is officially registered in the joint graduate program (For MA/PhD or MS/PhD this will be the master’s registration date).

-- enrolled directly from a Bachelor’s to a PhD (not previously enrolled in a Master’s program);
+• Enrolled directly from a bachelor’s to a PhD program (without having been previously enrolled in another graduate program);

-- Previously enrolled in a Master’s program without obtaining the degree.
+• Previously enrolled in a master’s program without obtaining the degree and subsequently transferring to a doctoral program.

 For Vanier Competition information and application process, please refer to the Vanier website.